Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

 - _13b models generally require at least 16GB of RAM_
 - _70b models generally require at least 64GB of RAM_

-> **Note:** If you encounter problems with higher quantization levels, try using the q4 model.
+> **Note:** If you meet problems with higher quantization levels, try using the q4 model.
 Alternatively, close any other memory-intensive programs.

 > **Note:** Ollama is available for different operating systems, including Linux, MacOS, and Windows.
 For more information on installing Ollama, check the official project documentation [here](https://ollama.com/download).